FAQ

 Are the rules across all qualifiers going to be standardised?
 Will strict International Rules be applied?
 What about Brown Trout?

-From 2023 all matches will be fished to a format of kill 3, catch and release a further 13 then time bonus.
-2lb per fish returned and 2lb per hour will apply.
+From 2024 all matches (except Carsingham – see above and below) will be fished to a format of kill 3, catch and release a further 13 then time bonus.
+2lb per fish returned and 2lb per hour will apply (8ozs er quarter hour).

-Debarbed or barbless flies are to be used throughout the match
+Debarbed or barbless flies are to be used throughout the matches.

-Brown trout.
-No brown trout are to be killed at Anglian Water venues.
-The local organiser will advise on the day as to how browns are recorded or not.
+No brown trout are to be killed at any venues.
+The event organiser will tell you the rules on recording brown trout at the pre match briefing.

 When fishing to catch and release, what are the rules on flies?